Sandpiper: Orchestrated AI-Annotation for Educational Discourse at Scale: System Architecture and Implementation

 \subsection{Prompt Management and Schema Enforcement (Addressing DG2)}

-A core philosophy of the platform is treating Prompts as rigorous research instruments.
-In the Prompt editor, researchers explicitly define their coding schemas alongside natural language instructions (see Figure~\ref{fig:prompt_editor}).
+\textit{Sandpiper} treats prompts as part of the research workflow, so researchers can revise them while preserving documentation and version control.
+This record lets researchers see which prompt produced each annotation run and its results.
+Researchers can also mark prompts as “Production” once they meet a defined threshold, signaling that they are ready for use at scale.

-To address the common LLM pitfalls of hallucinated or malformed tags, the Sandpiper employs a schema-constrained annotation engine (detailed in Figure~\ref{fig:prompt_alignment}).
-When background workers execute LLM API requests, they utilize an \textit{Orchestrator Loop}.
-Rather than accepting raw outputs blindly, the worker scores the output for strict compliance against the user's defined JSON schema.
-If the output is malformed, the orchestrator constructs a feedback message detailing the formatting error and re-prompts the LLM.
-Furthermore, to ensure the utmost privacy of educational data, all LLM inference operations are routed through Cornell's secure LiteLM AI Gateway cluster.
-This architecture enables researcher access to state-of-the-art closed models (e.g., GPT, Gemini) without compromising institutional data sovereignty.
-This iterative technical mechanism combined with local routing guarantees that the returned data perfectly align with the researcher's qualitative codebook securely.
+In the Prompt Editor, researchers define coding schemas alongside natural language instructions (Figure~\ref{fig:prompt_editor}).
+To address common LLM failures such as hallucinated or malformed tags, \textit{Sandpiper} uses a schema-constrained annotation engine.
+When background workers send LLM API requests, they use an \textit{Orchestrator Loop}.
+Rather than accept raw output blindly, each worker checks it against the user-defined JSON schema.
+If the output is malformed, the orchestrator generates feedback about the formatting error and re-prompts the LLM (Figure~\ref{fig:prompt_alignment}).
+This iterative process helps keep returned annotations aligned with the researcher’s qualitative codebook.